FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: The FineDialFact Benchmark

-We aim to annotate the factual label for each atomic fact by giving a dialogue history and several sources of external knowledge.
-Additionally, we annotate data from the test sets of both datasets.

-After collecting dialogue responses generated by LLMs, we randomly mix them with references from public dialogue datasets.
-Next, we generate atomic facts from these samples and retrieve the top N corresponding knowledge by the aforementioned Contriever-MS MARCO, based on the semantic matching between Wikipedia texts and the combination of atomic facts and dialogue history.
+After collecting dialogue responses generated by LLMs, we randomly mix them with reference responses from public dialogue datasets.
+We then extract atomic facts from these samples and retrieve the top N relevant knowledge passages from Wikipedia using the Contriever-MS MARCO retriever.
+Retrieval is performed via semantic matching between Wikipedia passage embeddings and a query embedding, using cosine similarity as the similarity metric.
+The query is constructed from the atomic facts and the dialogue history.

-We recruit several annotators for our task.
-As these datasets are written in English, only annotators with good English proficiency are considered.
-Initially, we asked two annotators to independently select the most relevant Wikipedia texts as the knowledge source.
-Once the Wikipedia texts are selected, the annotators are further asked to verify the atomic fact against the knowledge source and dialogue history, and to assign a factual label: ``Supports,'' ``Refutes,'' or ``Not Enough Information.''
-These annotators had no prior experience with AI/LLM and were not aware of hallucination.
-They were intentionally selected, which helps reduce potential bias in the annotations.
+We then ask two annotators to follow a three-step annotation process: first, they assess the verifiability of each factual claim; second, they select the most relevant Wikipedia passages as evidence for each verifiable atomic fact; third, they verify each atomic fact against the selected evidence and dialogue history, assigning one of three labels --- \emph{Supports}, \emph{Refutes}, or \emph{Not Enough Information}.
+All annotators perform these steps independently.
+Since the datasets are in English, only annotators with good English proficiency are selected.
+None of them have prior experience with AI or LLMs, nor familiarity with hallucination phenomena, which helps reduce potential biases in the annotations.

-When the annotation is finished, we assess the similarity of the knowledge source by Jaccard Similarity \cite{jaccard1901etude}.
-We measure the agreement by Cohen's Kappa \cite{cohen1960coefficient}, which considers chance agreement and is widely used in NLP annotation tasks.
-If there is a disagreement, we ask a third annotator to choose a factual label from the previous annotators by majority vote.
+After annotation, we assessed the similarity of the knowledge source by Jaccard Similarity (JS) \cite{jaccard1901etude}.
+We measured the agreement using Cohen's Kappa \cite{cohen1960coefficient}, which considers chance agreement and is widely used in NLP annotation tasks.
+When there was a disagreement, we asked a third annotator to choose a factual label by majority vote among the previous annotators.

-Table~\ref{tab:annotation_results} shows the annotation results.
-The raw agreements of the two datasets are 0.782 and 0.788, respectively, indicating high agreement.
-Both datasets exhibit Cohen's Kappa values above 0.6, indicating a substantial level of agreement.
-The selection of the knowledge source is reflected in Jaccard Similarity (JS).
-The JS of both datasets is above 0.6, suggesting a substantial overlap in the selected knowledge content between humans.
-We finally collected 500 samples from the HybriDialogue dataset and 500 samples from the OpenDialKG dataset, totaling 1,000 samples.
-The distribution of factual labels is described in Table~\ref{tab:factuallabel_stats}.
+We sampled 500 atomic claims each from HybriDialogue and OpenDialKG (1,000 total).
+As shown in Table~\ref{tab:agreement_combined}, factual-claim annotation attains an agreement of 0.865 on both datasets with substantial consistency (Cohen’s kappa > 0.6).
+Fact labelling yields agreements of 0.722 and 0.735 with moderate consistency (kappa > 0.5).
+Human knowledge-source choices have JS of about 0.6 on both datasets, indicating moderate overlap.
+After filtering non-factual claims, the distribution of factual labels is reported in Table~\ref{tab:fdf_merged}.